esphome/esphome-devices/src/docs/devices/Feit-BPA800-RGBW-AG-2/index.md

 standard: us
 ---

-Another Costco Variant

-**Do not confuse with Feit BPA800/RGBW/AG/2(P) as they use different GPIO pin numbers**
+Another Costco Variant. **Do not confuse with Feit BPA800/RGBW/AG/2(P) as they use different GPIO pin numbers.**

 Be warned that you will have to disassemble the device to flash the firmware if it is newer than about March 2020.
 Tuya changed their firmware such that tuya-convert no longer works as before.